 Goodwater Loop Trail is a 24.1-mile dog-friendly trail in Austin, TX.
-Review dog policy, route conditions, and trailhead access before your hike.
+Includes leash-required policy details · high shade.
+Elevation gain is about 2014 ft.
 Looking for more options in Austin dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit